 National Archives of Canada, 1996-126-1

 b.
 1800, London - d.
-25 Jun 1881 at Torquay, Devon, England; son of Joseph and Cordelia Anne Harris; educated at Cambridge, receiving BA in 1822 and MA in 1825; awarded a Lambeth DD in 1829, elected a deacon in Church of England in 1829, and became of priest of the Church in 1830; served as Principal of Upper Canada College (1829-38) in Toronto; an 1893 school history notes the difficulties faced by UCC (cholera epidemics, crude infrastructure, etc.), praising Harris for his "arduous service," implementation of a traditional curriculum, and tolerance toward Catholic students, but apparently not linking him to financial laxity which marred the school's early years.
+25 Jun 1881 at Torquay, Devon, England; son of Joseph and Cordelia Anne Harris; educated at Cambridge, receiving BA in 1822 and MA in 1825; awarded a Lambeth DD in 1829, elected a deacon in Church of England in 1829, and became of priest of the Church in 1830; served as the first Principal of Upper Canada College (1829-38) in Toronto; an 1893 school history notes the difficulties faced by UCC (cholera epidemics, crude infrastructure, etc.), praising Harris for his "arduous service," implementation of a traditional curriculum, and tolerance toward Catholic students, but apparently not linking him to financial laxity which marred the school's early years.
 (Today, UCC is a college prep school of some 1000 students.)
 First wife, Charlotte Ann Collyer, died in 1834 and in 1837 married Jane Yonge.
 After UCC, Harris went on to Tormorham/Torquay, Devon, on the SW coast of England, where he became curate of several united parishes; he is author of several works on theology.
 This portrait appears in the 1848 Exhibition Catalogue of the Toronto Society of Arts (item 382), available through the Art Gallery of Ontario; at the time of the exhibit, the painting was listed as belonging to F.W.
 Barron, Esq., then Principal of Upper Canada College, where the portrait still resides.

 Courtesy of Upper Canada College